How does this company make money?

 What does this company depend on?

-The mechanism depends on Shanghai and Shenzhen Stock Exchange trading memberships, CSRC securities business licenses covering brokerage and underwriting, settlement access through China Securities Depository and Clearing Corporation, PBOC approval for fixed income underwriting, and State Administration of Foreign Exchange approvals for cross-border transactions.
+The company cannot operate without trading memberships on the Shanghai and Shenzhen Stock Exchanges, CSRC securities business licences covering brokerage and underwriting, settlement access through the China Securities Depository and Clearing Corporation, PBOC approval for fixed income underwriting, and State Administration of Foreign Exchange approvals for any cross-border transactions.

 Who depends on this company?